 Subtract—removes areas from the current selection.

-Intersect—a new selection area is created from the overlap between the drawn shape and the current selection.
+Intersect—a new selection area is created from the overlap between the newly added selection area and the current selection.

 Freehand selection types